-- 42. Further dedicated booklets containing detailed guidance on these issues called Students with a disability or health impairment: Guidance for Osteopathic Educational Institutions and Guidance for Applicants and Students with a Disability or Health Impairment are available on our website www.osteopathy.org.uk.
-The General Medical Council has also published guidance on Gateways to the Professions, which may also provide a useful resource to educational institutions. - 43.
-If, following discussions between an educational institution and a student it appears that there are no reasonable adjustments that can be made that will enable the student to meet the required Osteopathic Practice Standards, then further options need to be considered.
+- 47. Further dedicated booklets containing detailed guidance on these issues called Students with a disability or health impairment: Guidance for Osteopathic Educational Institutions and Guidance for Applicants and Students with a disability or health impairment are available on our website www.osteopathy.org.uk.
+The General Medical Council has also published guidance on Gateways to the Professions15, which may also provide a useful resource to the educational institutions. - 48.
+If, following discussions between an osteopathic educational institution and a student it appears that there are no reasonable adjustments that can be made that will enable the student to meet the required Osteopathic Practice Standards, then further options need to be considered.
 It would be rare for such discussions to lead to a formal fitness to practise hearing.
-However, this course of action may be indicated if all avenues have been explored, and a way forward cannot be mutually agreed. - 44.
-Osteopathic educational institutions should consider their approach to students who cannot be awarded the RQ because of fitness to practise issues.
+However, this course of action may be indicated if all avenues have been explored, and a way forward cannot be mutually agreed. - 49.
+Osteopathic educational institutions should consider their approach to students who cannot be awarded the recognised qualification (RQ) because of fitness to practise issues.
 They should explore, where appropriate with their validating universities, alternative routes that can be made available to students in this situation.
-These might include the award of a qualification which is not an RQ and therefore does not lead to registration with the GOsC.
+These might include the award of a qualification which is not an RQ and therefore does not lead to registration with the General Osteopathic Council.